ronnyml/snowplow-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Integrating-Javascript-tags-with-QuBiT-OpenTag.md

 You need to implement this tag on every page of your website, *with* the `opentag-event-extension.js` file.
 This file is [hosted] (Hosted-assets) on [[https://s3-eu-west-1.amazonaws.com/snowplow-hosted-assets/1-trackers/javascript-tracker/tag-management/opentag/opentag-event-extension.js]].

-As a result, the code you insert onto every page (the container tag and include for the above Javascript file) will look something this:
+As a result, the code you insert onto every page (the container tag and include for the above JavaScript file) will look something this:

 ```html
 <script src='//d1fc8wv8zag5ca.cloudfront.net/opentag/opentag-event-extension.js'></script>